Chinex-Boroja/Chinex-Boroja/README.md

 ## &#x270d; Blog & Writing

-Aside from writing codes, I have an active blog site, where I document my learning milestones and other new things I am learning
+Aside from writing code, I have an active blog site, where I document my learning milestones and other new things I am learning

 _My recently published articles_: